sngando88/data-preprocessing-project-tutorial/README.md

 We used to add our .env file into the .gitignore file in order to hide our passwords and credentials from version control.

 > This time make sure to add the data folder to your .gitignore file.
-Specially for big datasets, this is very important.
+Especially for big datasets, this is very important.

 In your README file write a brief summary of your cleaning process and explain where the data comes from (Add the link), because you won't upload any of the data folders.